BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 # NXSYS MS Windows Status
 ## 22 February 2022

-This repository now has enough content to build Windows 10 executables (64-bit 32 not guarantee) of the three executables of the system, in Visual Studio (VS) 2022, C++ Language Level C++17, platform toolset VS2022 level 143, Windows SDK “latest installed version“ 10.0, my Windows 10 at current updates 12 February 2022.
+This repository now has enough content to build Windows 10 executables (64-bit, 32 not guaranteed) of the three executables of the system, in Visual Studio (VS) 2022, C++ Language Level C++17, platform toolset VS2022 level 143, Windows SDK “latest installed version“ 10.0, my Windows 10 at current updates 12 February 2022.

-The re-adaptation work is fully done.
 A usable up-to-date product can be built (if not yet downloaded as executables).
 It builds and works as advertised, but I am still cleaning up loose ends, so it is not stable.
 I will release it when it is.

 **You can still download a fully operative 2016 Windows NXSYS from [the NXSYS page on my site](https://BernardGreenberg.com/NXSYS).** If you are stuck in an ancient, de-supported version of Windows not 64 bits, use the 2016 posting, which is for 32-bit Windows.

-Everything I know about works, except what’s listed below that may not ever work. `Debug` and `Release` builds of 4 projects (`NXSYS`, `TLEdit`, `Relay Index`, and an MSI installer project), platforms `x86` and `x64`.
-Right now you have to move the help files and the image tree into the executable directory yourself.
+Everything I know about works, except what’s listed below that may not ever work. `Debug` and `Release` builds of 4 projects (`NXSYS`, `TLEdit`, `Relay Index`, and an MSI installer project), platform `x64`.
+Right now you have to move the Documentation and Interlockings trees yourself if you want to use application access to them.

 ### Now, what doesn’t work

 - The OLE Automation server and control aren’t there.
-I haven’t used NXSYS OLE in the 21st century, and I don’t suppose anyone has, so it likely won't be revived.  *¡Olé!, como se dice en España*).
+I haven’t used NXSYS OLE in the 21st century, and I don’t suppose anyone has, so it likely won't be revived.  *¡Olé!, como se dice en España*.
 - Printing (never enabled on the Mac) claims to work, queues a file, but it doesn't print.
 It was never very useful.
 Large temporary printouts waste expensive toner.
 I may excise it.
 - Cab view has never been in Version 2, and won’t start now.
 Video game design is “above my pay grade”.

-##### System-wise,
+##### System-wise

-- I have not yet determined which, if any, DLL's need to be redistributed, but if you can build it, you can run it.
-The issue is users not having Visual Studio.
+I have not yet determined which, if any, DLL's need to be redistributed, but if you can build it, you can run it.
+The Microsoft MSI installer (a pleonasm) generator packs DLL's; I can't know if it's enough or too many until someone without Visual Studio tests the installation.

- The 2016 Windows build required redistributing `concrt140.dll`, `vccorlib140.dll`, `msvcp140.dll` and `vcruntime140.dll`.
-It now seems Microsoft [makes it easy to get “VC DLL’s”](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

- I know it doesn’t build without `version.dll` and `comctl32.dll`.
-I have to tell it that, but I can’t imagine the absence of either on any system.
+ I know it doesn’t build without `version.dll`, and `comctl32.dll`, but the Installer  generator told me to remove them from the Installation, where it itself had put it.

-- I have not checked executables into the Repository.
+I have not checked executables into the Repository.
 I may.

 ### Layout of Source